Stourpaine and Durweston railway station

-Stourpaine & Durweston Halt was a station in the English county of Dorset.
-It was located between Shillingstone and Blandford Forum on the Somerset and Dorset Joint Railway.
+Stourpaine & Durweston Halt was a railway station in the English county of Dorset.
+It was located between Shillingstone and Blandford Forum on the Somerset & Dorset Joint Railway.
 The station consisted of a small concrete platform and shelter.

 History

-The station was opened on 9 July 1928 by the Southern Railway.
+Stourpaine & Durweston Halt was opened on 9 July 1928 by the Southern Railway on the Somerset & Dorset Joint Railway (S&DJR).
 It became part of the Southern Region of British Railways when the railways were nationalised in 1948.
-The halt was closed in 1956 as part of an economy campaign.
+The halt was closed on 15 September 1956.
 Trains continued to pass the site until the S&DJR closed in 1966.